 For professorial vacancies, further interviews and/or activities may be scheduled, and the composition of the interview panel may differ.

 If your interview is in person, you can bring along whānau (family) or other support people.
-Please advise the person who arranges the interview if you intend to do this.
+Advise the person who arranges the interview if you intend to do this.

 Any expenses involved in bringing support persons to an interview are your responsibility.